 An Untold History

-African Europeans is a landmark celebration of this integral, vibrantly complex slice of European history.
+African Europeans is a landmark account of a crucial thread in Europe’s complex history.

-Olivette Otele is Professor of the History of Slavery at Bristol University and Vice-President of the Royal Historical Society.
+Olivette Otele is Professor of the History of Slavery at the University of Bristol and Vice-President of the Royal Historical Society.
 She is an expert on the history of people of African descent and the links between memory, geopolitics and legacies of French and British colonialism.

 ‘The scope of Otele’s research is awesome, as is her unflinching analysis of the shifting prisms through which African Europeans—particularly women—have had to contest their identities.
 Full of powerful stories with deep roots and livid scars, African Europeans is scholarly, revelatory and important.’ — Jessie Childs, author of God’s Traitors and Henry VIII’s Last Victim